 Yep.
 50 reqs per sec from one IP Address.

 Why do I need the OpenUV API in my life?

 Imagine your current running or fitness app is getting the UV Index forecast.
 You could notify users about the best time to run, aware them about harmful UV rays and engage users to apply sunscreen.
 Imagine your weather app where you could alter the clear sky UV Index by clouds absorption that you have from Forecast.io and even apply some area reflection factors.
 Imagine the Twitter bot that recommend the best UV protection time and sunscreens to users who got sunburn recently.
 Imagine new Fitbit Ionic sun safety app...
 The possibilities are endless.
 Also check our Knowledge Base page for more UV Index ideas.

 What is the reason to pay for the OpenUV API?

 For sure you could spend 1-2 months to build your own UV Index API, put aside 3-5k$ for decent backend developer, maintain infrastructure for 7-20$ per month, no questions.
 Or instead you could use our service, add valuable sun safety information to your product within a couple of days, market sun safety features as a factor of differentiation and focus on your primary project's goals.
 That's all your choose.

 How could I contribute to the project?

-The best you can do is to build a decent sun safety app so other people could be protected from the sun.
-You could also suggest the API to your fellow developers or mention it on your blog or in an app.
-It will help us to reach more people and fight skin cancer.
+The best you can do is to build a decent sun safety app so other people could stay protected from the sun and skin cancer.
+You could also suggest the API to your fellow developers or mention it on your blog or in your app.

 Reach us on firstname.lastname@example.org if you have any suggestion or advices how to improve the API.